-Output voltage is displayed every first cycle - identified by the lightning bolt symbol (7).
-Figure 2 illustrates the output voltage reading, in kilovolts (kv).
+Output voltage is the second reading - identified by the lightning bolt symbol (7).
+Output Voltage is voltage leaving your Energizer.
+Under heavy fence load Output Voltage will normally be higher than the Fence Voltage.
+Figure 2 illustrates the Output Voltage reading, in kilovolts (kv).

-Your Smartfence Energizer features a low Output voltage Alarm (OA).
-If Output voltage drops below 3kV (factory default setting) and the Energizer, even at maximum Stored Energy, is unable to re-establish 3kV then the audible Output Alarm is activated.
-The Output Alarm can be either turned OFF, or set at 2kV, 3kV or 4kv consult your Gallagher Dealer or National Distributor if you wish to change the default setting.
+Your SmartPowere Energizer features a low Output voltage Alarm (OA).
+If Output voltage drops below 3kV (factory default setting) and the Energizeris unable to re-establish 3kV, even at maximum Stored Energy, then the Output Alarm is activated.
+The Output Alarm can be either turned OFF, or set at 2kV, 3kV or 4kv - consult your Gallagher Dealer or National Distributor if you wish to change the default setting.
 The symbol 'A' is displayed (Figure 2) when the Output Alarm is set.

-When the Output Alarm is activated the alarm sounds for 5 minutes.
+XXXXXXX When the Output Alarm is activated the alarm sounds for 5 minutes.
 Simultaneously the display will flash between "OA" and Output voltage (Figure 3) until the fence condition is corrected and Output Voltage returns above the minimum setting.
 An Output Voltage of 2.8kV is at risk of being inadequate for effective stock control.
 Fence maintenance is required.
 Always aim to maintain voltage well above the Output Alarm default setting.